Loss of Appetite Causes, Symptoms, Treatments and more

 • A special diet that will help maintain proper nutrition

 Always have a high-protein snack handy.
-Foods like boiled eggs, peanut butter, cheese, ice cream, nuts and chicken may help you get the nutrients your body will need.
+Foods like boiled eggs, peanut butter, cheese, ice cream, nuts, and chicken may help you get the nutrients your body needs.

-Keep your foods visible so that they you will get a temptation to eat.
+Keep your food visible so that you will be less tempted to eat.
 This might help you eat well.
-Include fruits and vegetables like carrots, watermelon, grapes, apple, mango, papaya, pomegranate and banana.
+Include fruits and vegetables like carrots, watermelon, grapes, apples, mangoes, papaya, pomegranates and bananas.
 You can also make a fruit salad to increase your appetite.

 If the foods are not appealing to you, try some beverages that contain nutrition.
 Protein shakes, milkshakes, or a smoothie may have calories as much as a small meal or a snack.
 Make sure you don't drink any liquids before meals.
 It might reduce your meal consumption.
 You can have these drinks in between your meals.